-A dedicated Juniper Networks JA2500 Junos Space Hardware Appliance-The JA2500 appliance is a dedicated hardware device that provides the computing power and specific requirements to run Network Director and the Network Director API as applications.
-The Junos Space Appliance has been tested with up to six appliances connected in a cluster (fabric) for its ability to manage up to 15,000 devices.
-The number of appliances that can be connected together to form a management cluster will increase in subsequent releases, which will further enhance horizontal scalability.
-The Junos Space architecture also achieves five nines availability.
+A Juniper Networks JA2500 Junos Space Hardware Appliance-The JA2500 appliance is a dedicated hardware device that provides the computing power and specific requirements to run Network Director and the Network Director API as applications.
+The

-The JA2500 appliance has a 2-U, rack-mountable chassis with dimensions 17.81 in. \times 17.31 in. \times 3.5 in.
-(45.2 cm \times 44 cm \times 8.89 cm).
+The JA2500 appliance has a 2-U, rack-mountable chassis with dimensions 17.81 in. $\times$ 17.31 in. $\times$ 3.5 in.
+(45.2 cm $\times$ 44 cm $\times$ 8.89 cm).
 The JA2500 appliance ships with a single AC power supply module; an additional power supply module can be installed in the power supply slot in the rear panel of the appliance.
 The JA2500 appliance can also be powered on by using one or two DC power supply modules.
 The appliance has six 1-TB hard drives arranged in a RAID 10 configuration.
 Two externally accessible cooling fans provide the required airflow and cooling for the appliance.

-For detailed steps on installing a JA2500 appliance, see Installing Juniper Networks Junos Space JA2500 Appliance.
+For details about the JA2500 appliance and instructions for installation, see Installing Juniper Networks Junos Space JA2500 Appliance.